Todd Smith (album): Background

+Titled after LL Cool J's middle and last name, he decide to name the album Todd Smith because he "was so open, opening up so much more on every level.
+Why not open up and let people know it's a peek inside of me and my process and my life?
+I think the [album] accomplishes that."

 Promotion

 Jermaine Dupri-produced dance track "Control Myself" served as the album's lead single.
 Another song with singer Jennifer Lopez after their collaboration on "All I Have" on Lopez's 2002 album This Is Me...
 Then, it was originally to feature Fergie from the Black Eyed Peas; however difference in terms of payment resulted in her being replaced by Lopez.
 LL Cool J and Lopez shot a music video for "Control Myself," directed by Hype Williams, on January 2, 2006 at Sony Studios, New York.
-"Freeze" featuring Lyfe Jennings was released as the album's second single.
+"Freeze," a song about of a man unable to settle down, acutely aware that the woman he might one day marry is slipping away from him, featuring Lyfe Jennings, was released as the album's second single.